 Nationwide, the number of lenders with ITIN mortgage products is relatively small for a variety of reasons.
 For example, some cite the risk and cost of underwriting for ITIN applicants.
 Others point to the need to keep ITIN mortgages in their portfolio (which can be prohibitive).

-Because of the unique nature of each lender and product, it's difficult to do a side-by-side comparison of each lending product.
-The chart to the right highlights just some of the characteristics of three products offered to Minnesota ITIN borrowers as of the printing of this guide.
+The chart to the right highlights just some of the characteristics of several products we are aware of that are offered to Minnesota ITIN borrowers as of the printing of this guide.